xenloops/securityKB/controls/NET_controls.md

 * Set ```ExpireTimeSpan``` to a reasonable session timeout (check for company policy value)
 * Set ```SlidingExpiration``` to ```false```
 * Set the ```requireSSL``` flag in the config transforms to only send encrypted cookies
-* Throttle requests using ```AllowXRequestsEveryXSecondsAttribute``` to thwart brute force attacks during these procdedures:
+* Throttle requests using ```AllowXRequestsEveryXSecondsAttribute``` to thwart brute force attacks during these procedures:
   * User registration
   * Logon
   * Password reset